Kirloxious/CSI4107_Assignment1/README.md

 The ranking struct holds values for the BM25 formula; k1, b, avgdl & number of documents.
 It also stores a reference to the inverted index and a map of document lengths.
 This struct contains functions including calculating the idc, bm25 weight, vector length, cosine similarity and the ranking algorithm.
 The optimal BM25 parameters we found were k1=1.2 and b=0.75.
 The ranking algorithm works as such:
 1. Iterate through the queries, then iterate through each term in that query
-2. if the term is in the inverted index, fetch the documents map
+2. If the term is in the inverted index, fetch the documents map
-3. iterate through the documents map and calculate the cosine similarity between the document and the query
+3. Iterate through the documents map and calculate the cosine similarity between the document and the query
-4. store the result in a BTreeSet and insert into a BTreeMap to link query id to the set.
-We use a BTree here to keep it sorted on insert and remove the first element once we exceed 100 since first element is alwasy the smallest.
+4. Store the result in a BTreeSet and insert into a BTreeMap to link query ID to the set.
+We use a BTree here to keep it sorted on insert and remove the first element once we exceed 100 since first element is always the smallest.
-5. return the BtreeMap
+5. Return the BtreeMap

 ### Query Test Results

-Here are the results of the top 10 answers of the first 2 queries id 0 & 1.
+Here are the results of the top 10 answers of the first 2 queries ID 0 & 1.

 0  Q0  13231899  1  0.77504003  4843291
 0  Q0  3770726  2  0.5003812  3770726